SindenLightgun/SindenLightgunLinux/README.md

 ### Update

-Update files from the remote repository
+Update the files of your current version:

 ```
 cd /home/pi/SindenLightgunLinux